appsinacup/appsinacup.github.io/_posts/2025-08-31-vscode-in-godot.md

 Basically everything the regular editor would.

+How to get it?
+Right now, it will be built into [Gonuts](https://appsinacup.com/engine/), the custom Godot editor with extra features.
+In future, it will also be a separate GDExtension.

 ## Implementation

 For implementation, the Visual Studio Code Editor is actually a webview rendering the page `https://vscode.dev`.
 When the Engine starts, it runs the command: `code tunnel`.
 Then, the vscode web version connects to that.